credintcal/credintcal/README.md

 # Credit Card Fee Calculator

 A web application to calculate late fees and interest charges on credit card transactions.
+This tool helps users understand the financial implications of late credit card payments across multiple banks in India.

+## Live Demo

+Visit [www.creditcardfeecalculator.com](https://www.creditcardfeecalculator.com) to see the application in action.

 ## Features

-- Calculate interest and late fees for multiple banks
+- Calculate interest and late fees based on payment date and due date
+- Support for multiple Indian banks with accurate fee structures
-- Manual transaction entry
+- Manual transaction entry with detailed calculations
-- PDF statement upload and processing
+- PDF statement upload and automated processing
 - Secure payment integration with Razorpay
-- Mobile and desktop responsive design
+- Responsive design for mobile and desktop
+- Transaction history and reporting

 ## Supported Banks